 2. Understand your risk.

 Many people may be surprised to learn that, according to the American Lung Association's "State of the Air" more than 4 in 10 Americans live in areas with dangerous levels of ozone or particle pollution.
-In fact, more than 141.1 million people live in counties that received an F for either ozone or particle pollution.
-Though anyone who spends time outside where pollution levels are high is at risk, children, the elderly, and those with lung disease are particularly vulnerable.
+Though anyone who spends time outside where pollution levels are high is at risk, children, the elderly, pregnant people, and those with lung disease are particularly vulnerable.
 People who work and exercise outside are also at a higher risk from air pollution.
 And just because you aren't near sources of pollution like highways, smokestacks, and factories doesn't mean you aren't at risk, because air pollution can travel far distances.
 "Pollutants released from the top of urban smokestacks can be picked up by prevailing winds and travel long distances before affecting people, even in rural areas.
 The smoke from the catastrophic rural wildfires can also distribute over hundreds of miles affecting large numbers of us, even those who live in urban centers.
 So, you can see, all of us are at risk," said Dr. Christman.

 3. Extreme heat can aggravate illness.